tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  - **Here kitty kitty**
 	 - Here kitty kitty (book of challenges)
 	 - house gaurd cat convinced by another cat to leave
 	 - diplomacy, violence, or failure possinle
 		 - boost to goblin public opinon
  - **Ritual to the mothers**
-	 - collect a sacrifice
+	 -
 	 -

 #### Sanctuaries